January 27, 2021

-The learning strategies (or instructional technology) that technology has brought to employee training is breathtaking: learning designers can utilize mobile learning and employee training apps, virtual and augmented reality.
+The learning strategies (or instructional technology) that technology has brought to employee training are breathtaking: learning designers can create subject-matter lessons while utilizing mobile learning and employee training apps, virtual and augmented reality.

 Employers have a host of eLearning employee training programs to choose from that are created by an emerging generation of learning designers who have grown up in a tech-driven world.

-Because our focus here is on quality employee training, let’s have a look at how one key microlearning programs is currently delivering in the eLearning workplace.
+Because our focus here is on quality employee training, let’s have a look at how one key microlearning program is currently delivering in the eLearning workplace.

-Once personalised computers became commonly available to employees around the early-mid 90’s, the mode of delivery for training programs quickly morphed from the ‘bums on seats/ learning circle’ approach into the diverse customised content we see now.
+Once personalized computers became commonly available to employees around the early-mid 90s, the mode of delivery for training programs quickly morphed from the ‘bums on seats/ learning circle’ approach into the diverse customized content we see now.

 It is clearly, cleverly, and conveniently ‘AAA training: anytime, anyplace and anywhere’.
 (2)

 This mantra is personified by multi-award-winning EdApp, a key leader in corporate employee training LMS.
-Utilising microlearning, gamification, spaced repetition and other LMS features, EdApp is a mobile-focused system that enables employees to perform training on their own mobile devices.
+Utilizing microlearning, gamification, spaced repetition, and other LMS features, EdApp is a mobile-first system that enables employees to perform training not just on computers but also on their own mobile devices.

 Another key feature of EdApp is its gamification option where potentially mundane tasks are turned into a game.

-Gamified learning motivates learners and leads to more personalised engagement with content that subsequently enhances message retention.
+Gamified learning motivates learners and leads to more personalized engagement with content that subsequently enhances message retention.

 It is the vital element of ‘play’ in EdApp’s gamification that remains a proven mechanism for productive learning in employee training.

 When combined with microlearning and mobile learning, eLearning gamification is taken to another level: short, topical training lessons feel like smartphone games.
-Gamified course completion rates are well over 90%, while the mobility of workplace learning on a smartphone puts the learner at the centre of the learning experience.
+Gamified course completion rates are well over 90%, while the mobility of workplace learning on a smartphone puts the learner at the center of the learning experience.

 A further key feature of EdApp is its Editable Course Library.

-Forget the distilled content of the ‘bums on seats’ employee training of the past.
-EdApp’s editable course library is a thankful move away from the ‘distilled’ training content that may have only been subjected to updates on a yearly or five yearly basis.
+Forget the distilled content of the ‘bums on seats’ employee types of training of the past.
+EdApp’s editable course library is a thankful move away from the ‘distilled’ training content that may have only been subjected to updates on a yearly or five-yearly basis.